ReiRyghts/wfrsb.github.io/_Law-of-Retribution/loki.md

 ![Loki](http://i.imgur.com/DL8ebs2.jpg)

 Loki is a reliable frame to bring in any LoR squad.
-Not only his high energy pool allows him to bomb carry, but also his abilities allow for aggro loss, aggro pull, soft cc, mobility and enemy displacement for ev trinity.
-All of his abilities are relevant throughout the entire raid.
+His large energy pool allows him to carry bombs, in addition to his ability to disarm enemies, become invisible, and create decoys to keep the squad and himself safe from harm.

 * * *